mariusrubo/Unity-SkinnedMeshRenderer-ChangeTexture/README.md

 ## Link color change to ECG data
 * Attach "ChangeColorInterface.cs" to any object in the scene.
 This file will call "ChangeColor.cs", but also provides code to handle ECG data and change the color accordingly.
 * Place the example file "ecg_data.csv" anywhere on your computer and set the path in "ChangeColorInterface.cs" accordingly.
 Unity will simulate livestreaming the ECG data from that file.
-* Press play and watch.
+* Press play.
+Character will start displaying the heartbeat after 5 seconds.

 # Background: Detecting R curves
 * Robustly detecting R curves (the "beat") in ECG data is not trivial, and when small changes in frequency are important, ECG data is typically analyzed offline and only semi-automatically.
 To display ECG data live of course requires online processing.